iamkingsgold/iamkingsgold/README.md

 ## 🚀 About Me

-My name is Kingsley Nwoye, also known as KINGSGOLD.
-I started my journey as a curious developer and I'm now focused on building startups and technology products that can scale across Africa.

-I believe in consistency, learning in public, and turning ideas into real products.
+Chidubem Kingsley Nwoye, also known as KINGSGOLD, is a Nigerian software engineer and serial entrepreneur building startups including Range Universe while documenting his journey through his FROM COAL TO GOLD philosophy.

 ## FROM COAL TO GOLD 🖤💛